Skip to content

 Non-Goals

-At this time, the MCP Gateway does not support client-specific notifications that require out-of-band communication over the GET /mcp notification channel.
+At this time, the MCP Gateway does not support elicitation requests that require out-of-band communication over the GET /mcp notification channel.
 Only state change events that are logically 'broadcast' (safe to send to all connected clients) are supported over the GET notification channel.

 This is a technical limitation due to the complexity of implementing a fan-out approach where the broker would need to maintain separate GET connections to each backend MCP server for each client, particularly when those connections require the client's authentication credentials.
 The challenges include: